A full review of the Dynamic Neural Retraining System (DNRS)

 What the Dynamic Neural Retraining system actually is:

-- 14 hours of informative video (there is an online or DVD program – it’s the same content) which costs $250.
+- 20 hours of informative video (there is an online or DVD program – it’s the same content) which costs $350 USD / 465 AUD / 255 pounds.
 It groups the program into 3 “days” of material.
 I took 5 days to complete it and know people with reduced mental capacity who took a few weeks to finish it.
 I did the online program.
 The DVD program offers subtitles in English, Spanish, French, Italian, German, Dutch, Danish, and Finnish.
+(Note: I did the old version which was 14 hours of content and was $250.
+The new version includes the “Deeper Dive into DNRS” series that was formerly an add-on.)

 - There is an interactive element.
 Specifically, there are short prompts throughout the program to complete.
 These prompts and your responses get emailed back to you for you to keep.
 I appreciated this as it helped me apply/remember things I was learning.
 People with the DVD program get a physical workbook to accompany the program.
 There also is enjoyable and helpful “homework” task associated for each “day.”